Following on from the success of our Re-Use Store, we are working on the development of new social enterprises.

 - Changing lightbulbs/lightshades

 - Tidying a garden or yard

 - Defrosting a freezer.

 Our local demographics data demonstrates a large population of older people, many of whom no longer have family living in the immediate area.
 We know that some of those who do have family nearby are reluctant to ask them for help when they need it as they have busy lives of their own, juggling work and family commitments.
 And although many older or vulnerable people are committed to living independently in their own homes, it would help to have a hand with those small jobs causing a headache from time to time.

 That’s where our business will come in.
 We will charge a small fee to cover our costs such as transport, premises, insurance and equipment.
-Any surpluses generated will be invested back into Clock Works businesses and The Clock’s frontline projects, supporting those who need it in our community.
+Any surpluses generated will be invested back into our businesses and frontline projects, supporting those who need it in our community.
 We’ve thought about how we go about helping those who can’t afford to pay, and are working out how to manage a ‘Pay-It-Forward Pot’ where donations or ‘over-pays’ will be held so those who can’t afford the fees will still be able to get help from us.

 We’d like to work out how we can collaborate with local Tradespeople, Handymen/women to ensure those jobs we are asked to do that require more expertise or time than we can offer are referred appropriately, so if you are one of these people please get in touch.